The Banking Regulation Review: Singapore

 The regulatory regime applicable to banks

-Singapore-licensed banks come within the ambit of the Banking Act and the Monetary Authority of Singapore Act (the MAS Act), and are supervised and regulated by MAS.
+Singapore-licensed banks come within the ambit of the Banking Act 1970 (Banking Act) and the Monetary Authority of Singapore Act 1970 (MAS Act), and are supervised and regulated by MAS.
 Banks have to comply with the provisions in the Banking Act and the MAS Act and the subsidiary legislation issued thereunder, as well as with notices, circulars, guidelines, practice notes and codes issued periodically by MAS.

-There are two types of bank licences under the Banking Act: a full bank licence and a wholesale bank licence.
+There are three types of bank licences under the Banking Act: a full bank licence, a wholesale bank licence and a merchant bank licence.

 Full banks may provide the whole range of banking business permitted under the Banking Act, which includes deposit taking, the provision of cheque services and lending.
 While a full bank may engage in the full range of both Singapore dollar and non-Singapore dollar-denominated banking business, foreign banks with full bank licences are restricted in the number of branches and ATMs that they may operate.
 However, a foreign bank with a full bank licence that has been conferred with qualifying full bank privileges may operate at more locations, share ATMs among themselves and relocate their sub-branches freely.

 Aside from the banking activities outlined above, banks may also carry on any other business that is regulated or authorised by MAS (including capital market services, financial advisory services and insurance broking), or otherwise prescribed or approved by MAS.
 Banks are, however, prohibited from engaging in non-financial activities.